Nero Claudius Drusus: Name

+Jean Mottershead proposed in her commentary of Suetonius's Divus Claudius that Drusus' praenomen derived from his father's maternal side of the family, possibly the Junii or Laelii as they were the only senatorial families who regularly used the praenomen "Decimus".
+She also believes that the name change happened when his father died and he moved into Octavian's household.
+Klaus Scherberich is critical of Mottershead's proposal, he argues that there are no examples of a conservative patrician family like the Claudii Nerones adopting a completely new praenomen from a maternal ancestor, especially when said gentes were non-patrician.
+Scherberich is also sceptical of Simpson's explanation.

+Lindsay Powell believes that Drusus personally (despite his young age) may have changed his name directly after his father's death to preserve and honor his memory.
+In his opinion another motivation for the boy may have been the meaning of the name Nero, which in ancient Sabine (the language of the people which the Claudii descended from) meant "strong" or "valiant", a fitting name for a boy from such a distinguished clan.

 Marriage

 Drusus married Antonia Minor, the daughter of Mark Antony and Augustus' sister, Octavia Minor, and gained a reputation of being completely faithful to her.
 Their children were Germanicus, Claudius, a daughter named Livilla ('little Livia'), and at least two others who did not survive childhood.
 After Drusus' death, Antonia never remarried, though she outlived him by nearly five decades.
 Three emperors were direct descendants of Drusus: his son Claudius, his grandson Caligula, and his great-grandson Nero.